patience4711/RPI-APS-inverters/README.md

 <br>
 ## CHANGELOG
 version RPI-ECU-v1_1 (planned 21 jan 2022)
--added backup of settings and databases
+- added backup of settings and databases
--added upload/install of software upgrade package -added some new features in the charts and statistics
+- added upload/install of software upgrade package
+- added some new features in the charts and statistics